Medical Elective in Nepal

 Experience Medicine in the Heart of the Himalayas

-ImpactTrek offers an immersive 4-week medical elective program in Nepal, designed for medical students from the UK seeking hands-on clinical experience in diverse healthcare settings.
+ImpactTrek offers an immersive 4-week medical elective program in Nepal, open to medical students from around the world who are seeking hands-on clinical experience in diverse healthcare settings.

-This unique program provides an opportunity to learn from experienced local doctors while exploring Nepal’s rich culture and breathtaking landscapes.
+This unique program gives you the chance to learn directly from experienced local doctors while also discovering Nepal’s vibrant culture and breathtaking Himalayan landscapes.

 Program Overview at a Glance